Twisted iterated algebraic K-theory and topological T-duality for sphere bundles: Chern characters, -orientations, and Umkehr maps

 \end{lem} \begin{proof} We first construct the Mayer-Vietoris boundary operator $\delta$ in $R$-theory twisted by $\omega$.
 We write $X^{-\omega}$ and $U^{-\omega}$, for the $R$-module Thom spectra associated to the inverse of the twist $\omega \colon X \to B \GL_1(R)$ and to the restriction of $\omega$ to $U$, where the latter is a slight abuse of notation.
 The functoriality of the Thom spectrum functor gives the commutative square of spectra on the left, which we extend to a morphism of cofiber sequences

 The induced morphism $\phi$ on cofibers is an equivalence by the excision property of the parametrized cohomology theory associated to the parametrized $R$-module spectrum over $X$ determined by $\omega$ \cite[\S20]{MS}.
-Another point of view is that the Thom spectrum functor $(-)^{-\omega}$ preserves homotopy pushouts \cite{ABGHR2}, such as $X = U \cup_{U \cap V} V$, and thus the induced map on cofibers is an equivalence.
+Another point of view is that the Thom spectrum functor $(-)^{-\omega}$ preserves homotopy pushouts \cite[3.13]{ABGHR2}\footnote{The cited work uses an $\infty$-categorical model for the Thom spectrum functor and so the relevant result is expressed using the language of colimits in $\infty$-categories.
+It is a consequence of their work and the identification of homotopy colimits with $\infty$-colimits that any model for the Thom spectrum functor preserves homotopy colimits.}, such as $X = U \cup_{U \cap V} V$, and thus the induced map on cofibers is an equivalence.
 The Mayer-Vietoris sequence boundary operator $\delta$ is defined to be the composite $\delta = c_2^* \circ (\phi^{-1})^* \circ \partial^*$ of the induced maps in $R$-cohomology, where $\phi^{-1}$ is a homotopy inverse to the equivalence $\phi$.

 There is a similar diagram defining the Mayer-Vietoris boundary operator associated to the decomposition $E = E_{U} \cup_{E_{U \cap V}} E_{V}$ and the naturality of the Pontrjagin-Thom construction constructs a commutative square of cofiber sequences relating the displayed diagram to the one for $E$.
 This gives the desired relation between $\delta$ and the twisted Umkehr map $\pi_{!}$. \end{proof}